MIDFIELDR/midfieldr/README.md

     [midfieldstudents](https://github.com/MIDFIELDR/midfieldstudents)
     package.
 A tidy data frame with 97,640 observations and 15 demographic variables.
 Each observation is a unique student.
-    Ooccupies 19 Mb of memory.
+    Occupies 19 Mb of memory.

   - `midfieldcourses` in the [midfieldcourses](https://github.com/MIDFIELDR/midfieldcourses)